-Even if you’re not Catholic, you probably already know that confessions made to Catholic priests are protected both by the church and the government.
-But that doesn’t mean that anyone of any religion can tell their religious leader about past crimes and expect those same spiritual and legal protections.
-Here’s what you should know about religious confessions and their status under the law courtesy of Fallbrook criminal lawyer Peter M. Liss.
+Even if you’re not Catholic, you probably already know that a confession made to Catholic priests is protected both by the church and the government.
+But that doesn’t mean that anyone of any religion can tell their clergy leader about past crimes and expect those same spiritual and legal protections.
+If you need to get a crime off your chest, you must first know which church you can safely confess to.

-If you still aren’t sure whether you should talk to your religious leader about a crime you have committed, please call Rancho Bernardo defense attorney Peter M. Liss first.
+If you still aren’t sure whether you should talk to your religious leader about a crime you have committed, please call attorney Peter M. Liss first.
+Alternatively, consider confessing your crimes to your lawyer or your psychiatrist, as they have also been granted privileged communication rights under the law.
+On the other hand, remember that your spouse may choose to testify against you, even if your communications are protected.
 You can schedule a free initial consultation by calling (760) 643-4050.